ESIPFed/usage-based-discovery/CONTRIBUTING.md

 ## How to report Bugs/ Problems
-- You can open an issue and the Project maintianers will take a look.
+- You can open an issue with the Bug reports template
 - Please provide detailed description on what the issue is

+## Feature Request
+- You can open an issue with the Feature Request template

 ## Current Goals
 - creating an operational front-end